marcusoftnet/marcusoftnet.github.io/_posts/2018-03-14-my-top--books.md

 [This is lean](https://www.amazon.com/This-Lean-Resolving-Efficiency-Paradox-ebook/dp/B00JZZS7Q0/ref=sr_1_2?s=books&ie=UTF8&qid=1521040865&sr=1-2&keywords=this+is+lean) - I use diagrams from this book weekly if not daily.
 The book by Niclas Modig and Per Åhlström is by far the simplest explanation to what lean is all about I've read.
-The text was first written over a summer, as a quick research project for the Swedish government that needs to get a grasp of lean and it's implication.
+The text was first written over a summer, as a quick research project for the Swedish government that needs to get a grasp of lean and its implications.
 Short after the publication in Swedish, it became obvious that the book needed spreading across the globe.
 Well worth a read - and to have a spare copy to give away.